The true cost of slow site speed in eCommerce

 And if those two points aren’t enough to have you quaking in your boots, we’re now learning that Google is incorporating Core Web Vitals into its search ranking algorithm.
 Put simply – starting from May 2021, slow site speed is now going to affect your search rankings.
 All that hard work and investment you’ve put into developing SEO for your site could largely be undone if you haven’t also been investing in performance too.

 What can I do about slow site speed for my eCommerce site?

 While there is a lot of advice that’d be useful to most eCommerce merchants, with so many different platforms, ecosystems and industries out there, there’s not a one-size-fits-all approach.
 Some merchants might decide to start with something low-cost like simply optimizing images – while others might opt for an entire site rebuild using a PWA system.
 It really all depends on your budget and how far you want to go.

 If you’re not happy with your site speed, it’s worth mentioning it to your current eCommerce agency – a good agency will be able to recommend areas you can invest in (or things to ditch) to improve your site’s overall speed, and tell you how much it’ll cost to implement them.

 But that isn’t your only option.
 Whether you are looking to switch agencies entirely or just need someone to point you in the right direction, here at JH we can support you with everything from advice and consultancy to a full-blown site build.
-Get in touch today for a free no-obligation mini site audit – come away with actionable insight and a peek at exactly how we can support your business growth.
+Get in touch with us to find out how we can help!